 [UPDATE] Feige spoke more about San Diego Comic-Con with Den of Geek, when he revealed that Marvel Studios plans on holding off on making any big announcements about Marvel’s Phase 4 plans quiet until after the release of Avengers 4 in May of 2019.

 “That’s one of the main reasons we’re not going to Hall H this year,” Feige told Den of Geek, “is because Ant Man & the Wasp will have just been released, Infinity War will be out, Captain Marvel will have just finished filming, Spider-Man will have just started filming, and we’re not gonna be making any other announcements.
 So we’re gonna wait until Comic-Con next year.”

 The good news for attendees is that this is clearly just a scheduling/timeline issue – and that Marvel Studios plans to return to Hall H in 2019.

 With no D23 events this year, either, we’re left to speculate as to what presence, if any, Disney (who owns Marvel and Lucasfilm) will have in Hall H. With no Marvel Studios, no Star Wars for another year and a half, and Disney themselves skipping in general, it looks like the house of the mouse won’t be in Hall H at all.

-This news certainly comes as a womp-womp for Marvel fans making their annual trek to San Diego.
 While the 10-year anniversary of the MCU is nothing to sneeze at, this means anyone who gambled on SDCC-exclusive trailers will go home empty handed.